Belgrave railway station

-Belgrave railway station is a commuter railway station and the terminus of the Belgrave line, part of the Melbourne railway network.
+Belgrave station is a railway station operated by Metro Trains Melbourne and the terminus of the Belgrave line, part of the Melbourne rail network.
 It serves the eastern Melbourne suburb of Belgrave in Victoria, Australia.
 Belgrave is a ground level premium station, featuring an island platform with two faces.
 It opened on 18 December 1900, with the current terminus station provided in 1962.

 History

 Narrow gauge station

 Belgrave station originally opened on 18 December 1900 as Monbulk, and was renamed Belgrave on 21 November 1904.
 The station was on the Upper Ferntree Gully – Gembrook narrow gauge line, and was located approximately where the modern station car park is situated.